Papers from this Research Program¶

 | 3 | J. of Industrial Economics | 40–50% | Good secondary fit; smaller journal but solid for sectoral heterogeneity. |

-Differentiator from current paper: focus on industrial structure, not enforcement architecture.
-The current paper's sequential gatekeeping contribution is absent here; the cover-bidding signature decomposition is the lead.
+Differentiator from current paper: focus on industrial structure, not evidence allocation.
+The current paper's award→bid sequencing and opportunity-decomposition contributions are absent here; the cover-bidding signature decomposition is the lead.

 Idea 2.3 — The Geography of Cartel Networks in Brazilian Procurement¶